Add holla@ihollaback.org to your cellphone and send pics straight to Holla Back NYC

 Hollaback from Berlin, Germany!

+I can't remember the twists of fate that led me to your website within the past month.
+I read about your work and the testimonies of many brave women in NYC and around the world.
 Your message apparently sank in and yesterday evening on my way home from gamelan practice, I sat down in an S-Bahn station next to three young men who proceeded to wolf-whistle twice at women who walked by.
 I confronted them about their behavior -- told them that women don't appreciate such attention, that it is not a compliment (as they tried to insist), rather a burden.
 When they tried in their mediocre way to debate the issue, another woman stepped in and told them if they didn't agree they were free to leave the station -- she'd be happy to call the police to escort them out if they preferred.
+We have allies everywhere!
+Thanks for helping me to find my voice, and helping me speak out for others who aren't in a position to do so.
+Submitted by Hilary |

 Friday, June 04, 2010